Training and Development

-Then you will surely begin to help the organisation (and CEO) to see and accept these newer ideas about what types of 'learning and development' really work best and produces class-leading organizations.
+Then you will surely begin to help the organisation (and CEO) to see and accept these newer ideas about what types of 'learning and development' really work best and produces class-leading organisations.

 There are very many materials on this website with particular relevance to the design and delivery and management of learning and development.
 Here are some examples, which will lead you to others, aside from the general guidance on this page: